shadmanh/Break-In/README.md

 ## By: Shadman Hassan

+*NEW* Gameplay footage can be found at: https://youtu.be/pSdjqUmY8ME

 This game requires the use of JDK 8 (Java 1.8) in order to run properly.
 It was edited in the IntelliJ IDE and thus has this directory format.

 This game is a variation of Breakout, but with the theme of breaking in instead.
 The player controls a character